Dental Implants Ottawa

 At the consultation appointment, we will assess the health of the gums and remaining teeth.
-The periodontist will assess whether dental implants are the right choice for you.
+Dr. Shelemay will assess whether dental implants are the right choice for you.
 At this appointment, we will also discuss your overall oral health.
-The periodontist will also discuss treatment options and treatment recommendations, including the risks and benefits of dental implants.
+Dr. Shelemay will also discuss treatment options and treatment recommendations, including the risks and benefits of dental implants.
 We will make sure all your questions are answered.

 What is Bone Grafting?

 Adequate bone volume must be present in the area of the missing teeth in order to support the future implant.
 Following tooth loss, the patient’s bone and gums in the area of the missing tooth tend to shrink.
 In cases where there is not enough remaining bone to support a dental implant an additional procedure may be needed.
 This procedure is called bone grafting which is performed to rebuild the bone.
 This can be done as a separate procedure, or simultaneously with the placement of the dental implant.